 Do you have bills that you can’t afford to pay?
 Maybe you have recently gotten divorced, lost a job or had a medical emergency, or maybe your monthly expenses are so high that your credit card bills have gotten out of control.
 Are you wondering what your options are?

 For many people in situations like yours, filing Chapter 7 bankruptcy is a way to get meaningful debt relief and start over with a clean financial slate.
 At John T. Turco & Associates in Omaha, we help Nebraska and Iowa clients understand their options and file bankruptcy if they choose to do so.
-If you are feeling overwhelmed by debt, contact us to arrange a free initial consultation.

 Clearing Your Debts Through the Bankruptcy Process